There are a number of ways to define math assessment.

 Assessment of student mastery of content takes many forms.
-This pages includes support materials for assessments that work with the Common Core State Standards and rubrics for many different assessment products.
+This page includes support materials for assessments that work with the Common Core State Standards and rubrics for many different assessment products.
 It also contains some information on the creation of rubrics and assessment in general.

 MAP Assessment Tasks (Draft) for High School and Middle School

 Free series of assessment tasks still in the beta stage.
-Prototype materials still underdevelopment, but, hey, they are free!
+Prototype materials still under development but, hey, they are free!
 Do not make grand plans based on the results.

 Regents Exam Prep Center – Algebra

 Regents Exam Prep Center – Geometry

 PDF files for you to download and print to have your child take in order to figure out which Saxon Math book is right.